Region-Aware Wasserstein Distances of Persistence Diagrams and Merge Trees: Region-aware Wasserstein distances

-We show in \appendixMetricProof{} that \revision{the region-aware ground distance $d_q^\region$ (\autoref{eq_our_groundMetric})} is indeed a metric \revision{for the space of} region-aware persistence pairs \revision{(after centering their regions and extending their centered functions with their background fields).
 We summarize here after the main elements of the proof in an intuitive manner and invite the reader to read \appendixMetricProof{} for more details.
 Non-negativity and symmetry are satisfied by construction because, respectively, $d_q^\region$ is the $q$\textsuperscript{th} root of the sum of absolute values raised to a power of $q$ with $q \geq 1$, and deletion and insertion costs (lines \ref{eq_our_groundMetric_deletion} and \ref{eq_our_groundMetric_insertion}) are defined in a symmetric manner.
-Identity of indiscernibles follows naturally after centering regions at their extrema and extending their functions with their background fields, pairs are considered identical if and only if their saddle values are equals as well as the extension of their functions on the union of their domain.
-For the triangle inequality, we consider an $L_q$ norm on the common domain of three region-aware persistence pairs with their centered functions being extended by their background fields, allowing to use the Minkowski's inequality.} \revision{After showing that $d_q^\region$ is a metric}, we \revision{then} show that $\regionWassersteinTree$ (and therefore $\regionWasserstein{2}$) is indeed a metric for region-aware branch decomposition trees (\appendixMetricProof{}).
+Identity of indiscernibles follows naturally after centering regions at their extrema and extending their functions with their background fields, pairs are considered identical if and only if their saddle values are \revisionTVCGminor{equal} as well as the extension of their functions on the union of their domain.
+For the triangle inequality, we consider an $L_q$ norm on the common domain of three region-aware persistence pairs with their centered functions being extended by their background fields, allowing to use the Minkowski's inequality.